What manufacturers can learn from distributors

 As the pressure mounts on manufacturers to launch SAP ecommerce for sustained competitive viability, they’re encountering the massive mindset shift that’s required for online success.
 It’s not only old processes that must be retired, but old thinking.

 Why?
-Because SAP ecommerce changes everything.
+Because ecommerce for manufacturers changes everything.

 Organizational change is disorienting, and the ecommerce journey is no exception.
 To help ground you on this journey, we like to talk about it in these terms: Think like a distributor, act like a manufacturer.